tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/create-a-stored-procedure.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Create a Stored Procedure
+# Create Stored Procedure
-  A new stored procedure can be created under a collection by executing an HTTPS POST request against the URI resource path sprocs.
+The `Create Stored Procedure` operation creates a new stored procedure in a collection.

 ## Request